abel-gr/AbelNN/README.md

 ## Drawing fullyconnected layers

-With the *draw* procedure you can show a matplotlib plot with the MLP layers or the fullyconnected layers of a ConvNet:
+With the *draw* procedure, you can show a *matplotlib* plot with all the layers of your multilayer perceptron or the fullyconnected layers of your ConvNet:

 ```python
 import AbelNN